CharlesC03/NLP_Final_Project/README.md

 ### Manual Install

-If you are not able to install using pixi, the requirements are as follows.
+If you are not able to install using pixi, the required packages are as follows.

 - Python 3.11
 - NumPy ≥1.26